Direct causal variable discovery leveraging the invariance principle: application in biomedical studies

 Abstract

-Here, we proposed a novel and efficient two-stage approach (I-GCM) to discover the direct causal variables (including genetic and clinical variables) for various outcomes.
-Variable selection was first performed by the PC-simple algorithm.
-Then it exploited the invariance of causal relations in different (experimental) settings, which was represented by generalized covariance measure calculated from gradient-boosted trees, for efficient and reliable causal variable discovery.
+Here, we proposed a novel and efficient two-stage approach (I-GCM) to discover direct causal variables (including genetic and clinical variables) for clinical outcomes.
+The method first employs the PC-simple algorithm for feature screening, then leverages the principle of causal invariance across different environments.
+Causal relationships are robustly identified by testing for changes in the generalized covariance measure (GCM), calculated using flexible gradient-boosted tree models.

 Article activity feed